tapanther/Tritan/docs/Noxwall.md

 - *Baihd Halcom* :

-    A minor son of a Ravenhelm noble, Baihd gathered a small following of the independent-minded downtrodden, and set off into the wilderness in search of new opportunities, leading to the establishment of Noxwall.
+    A minor son of a Ravenhelm noble, Baihd gathered a small following of the independent-minded downtrodden, and set off into the wilderness in search of new opportunities, leading to the establishment of [Noxwall][Noxwall].